liberapay/liberapay.com/README.md

 ### Help

-If there is something you can't seem to figure out by yourself, come ask us in the IRC channel #liberapay on [Freenode](http://webchat.freenode.net/).
+Need some help?
+[Open an issue](https://github.com/liberapay/liberapay.com/issues/new) or come ask your question in the IRC channel #liberapay on [Freenode](http://webchat.freenode.net/).

 ## License